Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 Some say the same schematic is archived here: https://web.archive.org/web/20231120203854/https://doc-14-ag-docs.googleusercontent.com/docs/securesc/ha0ro937gcuc7l7deffksulhg5h7mbp1/lqoghaa3ji66q97hk2a6r05c9m8rj376/1700512725000/11359042997240094710/*/1GelRJz-6Dg4i_EQ1SwrfHeqfLOPw9kdO?e=download&uuid=4e7a6a87-3489-4848-b3b0-4335daf848c8 (:

-But don't get too exited, because, as the H618 chip pads seems to be marked alright, the WiFi+BT chip (20U5622) labels are all wrong, except they don't (at least not entirely).
+But don't get too exited, because, as the H618 chip's pads seems to be marked alright, the WiFi+BT chip (20U5622) labels are all wrong, except they don't (at least not entirely).

 Reference 20U5622 datasheet to see yourself how wrong they are, can be found here: https://fccid.io/2AQ9Y-OPI3LTS/Parts-List/Tune-Up-Info/Antenna-Specification-2-6192129.pdf and may or may not be archived here: https://web.archive.org/web/20231120204424/https://fccid.io/2AQ9Y-OPI3LTS/Parts-List/Tune-Up-Info/Antenna-Specification-2-6192129.pdf

-Anyways, under closer investigation, and after using sophisticated methods of HW analysis, which I call: "Turn on and off H618's GPIO pin periodically, while measuring the logical level at the other side"™ it turns out, that the labels are indeed all wrong, but the 20U5622 pins numbers on the board's schematic matches the ones in the datasheet.
+Anyways, under closer investigation, and after using sophisticated methods of HW analysis, which I call: "Turn on and off H618's GPIO pad periodically, while measuring the logical level at the other side"™ it turns out, that the labels are indeed all wrong, but the 20U5622 pins numbers on the board's schematic matches the ones in the datasheet.

 After physically tracing, well, the traces on the Orange Pi PCB, here is what wiring I came up with:
 ```